Stolichnayer/Summer-Pearl-Group-IDOR-XSS/README.md

 ## Chained IDOR and Stored XSS Vulnerability

 ## 📜 Description
-**Summer Pearl Group's Vacation Rental Management Platform** versions prior to **1.0.1** suffer from an **Insecure Direct Object reference (IDOR)** vulnerability in the listing management functionality.
+**Summer Pearl Group's Vacation Rental Management Platform** versions prior to **1.0.2** suffer from an **Insecure Direct Object Reference (IDOR)** vulnerability in the listing management functionality.
 Authenticated attackers can manipulate request parameters to create/modify listings under arbitrary user accounts.
 Combined with insufficient input sanitization, this allows **Stored Cross-Site Scripting (XSS)** attacks via crafted listing names.
 Successful exploitation leads to unauthorized data manipulation and client-side code execution when victims view affected listings in the calendar interface.

-## 📌 Affected Version
+## 📦 Version Information
-- Vacation Rental Management Platform v1.0.0
+- **Affected:** ≤ v1.0.1
+- **Fixed:** v1.0.2

 ## ⚠️ Disclaimer
 This project is intended for **educational and ethical research purposes only**.
 Unauthorized testing on systems without explicit permission is illegal.
 Use responsibly and only on systems you own or have permission to test.